Matilda of Tuscany: Research history

-Matilda receives a lot of attention in Italian history.
-Matildine Congresses were held in 1963, 1970 and 1977.
+Matilda receives much attention in Italian history.
+Matildine Congresses were held in 1963, 1970, and 1977.
 On the occasion of the 900th anniversary of the Walk of Canossa, the Istituto Superiore di Studi Matildici was founded in Italy in 1977 and inaugurated in May 1979.
-The institute is dedicated to the research of all notable citizens of Canossa and publishes a magazine called Annali Canossani.
+The institute is dedicated to the research of all notable citizens of Canossa and publishes a magazine entitled Annali Canossani.

-In Italy, Ovidio Capitani was one of the best experts on Canossa history in the 20th century.
+In Italy, Ovidio Capitani was one of the best experts on Canossa history in the twentieth century.
 According to his judgment in 1978, Matilda's policy was "tutto legato al passato", completely tied to the past, i.e. outdated and inflexible in the face of a changing time.
 Vito Fumagalli presented several national historical studies on the Margraves of Canossa; he saw the causes of the Canossa's power in rich and centralized allodial goods, in a strategic network of fortifications, and in the support of the Salian rulers.
 In 1998, a year after his death, Fumagalli's biography of Matilda was published.

 Of the Italian medievalists, Paolo Golinelli has dealt most intensively with Matilda in the past three decades.
 In 1991 he published a biography of Matilda, which appeared in 1998 in a German translation.
 On the occasion of the 900th return of Matilda's meeting with her allies in Carpineti, a financially supported congress was held in October 1992 by the province of Reggio Emilia.
-The rule of the House of Canossa and the various problems of rule in northern Italy of the 10th and 11th centuries were dealt with.
+The rule of the House of Canossa and the various problems of rule in northern Italy of the tenth and eleventh centuries were dealt with.
 The contributions to this conference were edited by Paolo Golinelli.
 An international congress in Reggio Emilia in September 1997 was devoted to her afterlife in cultural and literary terms.
 The aim of the conference was to find out why Matilda attracted such interest in posterity.
-Thematically, arts and crafts, tourism and folklore have been dealt with until recently.
+Thematically, arts and crafts, tourism, and folklore have been dealt with until recently.
 Most of the contributions were devoted to the genealogical attempts of the northern Italian nobility to link Matilda in the early modern period.
 Golinelli published the anthology in 1999.
 As an important result of this conference it turned out that goods and family relationships have been ascribed to her that have not been historically proven.